-- Internal memory: it temporarily memorises data while programs are running.
-Internal memory uses micro conductors, i.e. fast specialized electronic circuits.
+- Internal memory: it temporarily memorizes data while programs are running.
+Internal memory uses micro conductors, i.e., fast specialized electronic circuits.
 Internal memory corresponds to what we call random access memory (RAM).

 - Auxiliary memory: is also called physical memory or external memory).
 Its role is to store information over the long term, including after the computer is turned off.
-Auxiliary memory corresponds to magnetic storage devices such as the hard drive, optical storage devices such as CD-ROMs and DVD-ROMs, as well as read-only memory.
+Auxiliary memory corresponds to magnetic storage devices such as the hard drive, optical storage devices such as CD-ROMs and DVD-ROMs, and read-only memory.

 - Capacity: represents the global volume of information (in bits) that the memory can store.

 - Access time: corresponds to the time interval between the read/write request and the availability of the data.

 - Cycle time: represents the minimum time interval between two successive accesses.